+All experimental results shows the number of outer iterations that will be seen by the user of ShyLU.
 When there are many tunable parameters there are two ways to do experiments.
 Always choose the best parameters for each problem, always use the best parameters for the entire solver.
-All the experiments in this section use solver specific parameters and there is no tuning for a particular problem.
+All the experiments in this section uses solver specific parameters and there is no tuning for a particular problem.
 For probing we add 5% of diagonals to the structure of $G$ .
 For dropping, our relative dropping threshold is $10^{-3}$ .
-We use 30 inner iterations or $10^{-7}$ relative residual whichever comes first and 500 outer iterations or $10^{-7}$ relative residual whichever comes first.
-This is fully utilized when we use the inexact Schur complement.
+We use 30 inner iterations or $10^{-10}$ relative residual whichever comes first and 500 outer iterations or $10^{-9}$ relative residual whichever comes first.
+We use the native preconditioners in AztecOO package for solving for $\bar{S}$ .

-B. Robustness
+5.2 Robustness